mwt/rstudio-apt-repo/README.md

+# RStudio APT Repository

 RStudio does not provide an official repository for Debian/Ubuntu.
+This is an unofficial apt repository for RStudio.
 This repository serves the latest official `.deb` from RStudio.
 All files are checked against the RStudio GPG keys.
 The repo is automatically updated twice per day.

 ## Installation Instructions